Team Germany

 Research Associate

 Christoph Omann is a researcher and lecturer in the Department of Social Work at St. Pölten University of Applied Sciences.
-As a social scientist and social worker, his research interests lie in the areas of right-wing extremism and social work, participatory action research and migration.
+As a social scientist and social worker, his research interests lie in right-wing extremism, social work, participatory action research, and migration.

 Prof. Dr. habil.
 Gergely Fábián